adrirubio/ai-pdf-reader/README.md

 ```

 ### macOS
-macOS release coming soon!
-Currently, you can run from source:
+You can run from source:

 ```bash
 # Clone the repository